conduktor/conduktor-docs/src/pages/changelog/Gateway-3.7.0.md

 #### Decryption

-When using the `gateway-kms` secret key id type, the decryption configuration used to decrypt the data must also specify the `masterKeyId`, so that it can securely decrypt the keys stored in the local gateway storage.
-An example setup is shown below:
+When using the `gateway-kms` secret key ID type, the decryption configuration has to also specify the `masterKeyId` so that it can securely decrypt the keys stored in the local Gateway storage.
+Here's a sample setup:
 ```
 "config": {
    "topic": "secure-topic",